 -

-Container log collection issues: Frequent pod restarts or rapid log rotation that leads to incomplete collection.
+Container log collection issues: frequent pod restarts or rapid log rotation causing incomplete collection.

 -

-Plugin and custom collection issues: Failures in custom plugins, such as a Grok parsing plugin, or failures in HTTP data source collection.
+Plugin and custom collection issues: custom plugin failures (for example, Grok parsing) or HTTP data source collection errors.

 -